maxlebedev/maleficer/README.md

     - I like context from breadcrumbs, but there is now a search issue with multiple apply functions, multiple Damage things, etc
     - look into integer_scaling for context.present(console)
     - Queries that return nothing can crash sometimes :(
-    - flash_pos redraws screen first, so the flash and glyph aren't desynced
-        * this is the opposite of what flash does. maybe a bad idea?
     - Should it be possible to ascend to a previous level (def not for now)
     - Crosshair is a big exception to how movement works. might be worth its own function
     - When I take a step, ranged enemies shoot me before step completes. feels correct for melee but unintuitive for range.